 Related reading: When I found my teenage crush on social media

 A survey conducted among Facebook users by Russell Clayton, a doctoral student at the University of Missouri, found that higher levels of Facebook usage led to higher levels of conflict and the consequences included negative relationship outcomes like a breakup, cheating and divorce.
 The research also found that excessive Facebook users are more likely to connect or reconnect with other Facebook users, including previous partners, which may lead to emotional and physical cheating.

 Related reading: Is social media to be blamed for poor couple relationships?

-Archana Sharma, an avid traveler, opines that paid or free, we have become technology-driven and dependent on social sites.
+Archana Sharma, an avid traveller, opines that paid or free, we have become technology-driven and dependent on social sites.
 People are drawn to them since the virtual world offers great convenience, flexibility and secrecy as well.
 Seconding Archana’s observation, Ashwina Garg points out the flip side that technology has also made it easier for a person to find out if their spouse is having an affair.
-Careless messages, emails, GPS, browser history are the friends of a tech-savvy partner and God help their cheating spouse.
+Careless messages, emails, GPS, browser history are the friends of a tech-savvy partner and God helps their cheating spouse.

 Related reading: Why is it so hard to let go, even if the person doesn’t love you?

 The virtual society has developed beyond a sub-culture into our lives.
-We may hate to agree, but the social sites have become the very essence of life for many.
+We may hate to agree, but social sites have become the very essence of life for many.
 In the end, we are only human.
 Men and women today are getting caught in the chasm between virtual and factual reality.
 I wonder will the gap between our virtual and actual relationships ever grow so broad that we will prefer living and interact with others only in the virtual world – in the form of sexy, physically perfect mechanical representations of themselves.
 Will a time come when we would no longer want or need face-to-face interaction?
 Reminds you of the movie Surrogates?
 Me too.